 Danee of Killer Queen Creative is a feel-good merchant, personal branding genius, and resident rockstar of the Melbourne hair and makeup scene.
-We took over The Line for Pepi and Sam, and now she’s taking over my internet space (and so too should she take over your makeup and hair for your Melbourne elopement).
+We took over The Line for the wedding of Pepi and Sam, and now she’s taking over my internet space (and so too should she take over your makeup and hair for your Melbourne elopement).

 So who the hell are you, what do your friends think you do, and what do you actually do?

 I’m Danee, founder of Killer Queen Beauty.
 My friends think I play with pretty things and put on eyeliner all day and swan around at weddings.

 In reality, like all small biz owners, my craft is only a very small part of what I do- the rest is all about running the show and keeping the wheels turning.

 I’m a one woman creative show, offering makeup, hair, and education.
 I help rad rebel brides to have the non-traditional day of their dreams by giving them advice, support and expertise for wedding day beauty that is non-boring, non-conventional and as unique as they are.

 I like to think of my brand as the punk maverick of the beauty world.
 I do things differently, I love to smash beauty stereotypes, and I despise conformity!

 What excites you most about the culture of weddings in Melbourne?

 I LOVE being part of the wedding industry in Melbourne and feel like I’ve really met my people- weddings in Melbourne have such much scope for creativity and there are so many amazing venues that are all about being flexible to couples’ wildest desires.
 And there is so much ridiculous talent in this city.

 I’m stoked to be part of the more alternative side of weddings because that’s where I feel all the creativity and the envelope pushing happens.